StructifyAI/structify/docs/source/python_client/documents.rst

 Extracting Data from Documents
 -------------------------------
 Creating datasets from documents is quite simple.
-You just use the ``client.agents.create`` method and specify the document file path or paths you want to include in the dataset.
+You just use the ``structify.agents.create`` method and specify the document file path or paths you want to include in the dataset.

 .. code-block:: python

-    from structifyai import Structify

-    Structify.agents.create(name = "employees", source = Documents.from_files(["/path/to/employee1.pdf", "/path/to/employee2.pdf"])
+    structify.agents.create(name = "employees", source = Source.Document(path = new_file_path/*))])

 And just like that you've created a dataset from your documents.
 You can then run our :doc:`analysis` tools on the dataset to extract the data you need.